Hiking the Tantalus Loop Trail to the Pauoa Flats Bench on Oʻahu, Hawaiʻi

 The Maunalaha-Kānealole junction is where the Tantalus Loop Trail truly begins.

-Personally, I prefer to begin on the Maunalaha Trail in order to hike the most challenging elevation gain in the beginning, as opposed to the Kānealole to Nahuina Trail, where the elevation gain is spread out over a longer distance.
+Personally, I prefer to go right on the Maunalaha Trail in order to hike the most challenging elevation gain in the beginning, as opposed to the Kānealole to Nahuina Trail, where the elevation gain is spread out over a longer distance.

 Kānealole Trailhead